 One must remember that in Hampshire there are almost 670 parishes - a mammoth task to transcribe - and so we have chosen the ones that we are regularly asked for at Open Days and Exhibitions.

 The list below also shows roughly how much has been completed in each parish, but please remember that small village parishes generally will take much less time that large parishes.
 The current list therefore is:

 In the early stages:

-Alton, St Lawrence (very large parish); Basingstoke, St Michael; Portsea, St John; Cowes, Isle of Wight, St Mary; Sherborne, St Andrew; Kingsley, St Nicholas; Gosport, Holy Trinity.
+Alton, St Lawrence (very large parish); Portsea, St John; Sherborne, St Andrew; Kingsley, St Nicholas; Hursley, All Saints; Northwood, Isle of Wight.

 Watch the CDs available page for new parish records for when they have been completed our printers can start catching up with the backlog that their problems caused.